 |Firefox||html5, flash 3||flash||html5|

-1 HTML5 playback in Internet Explorer 9 was removed in JW Player 6.11.
+1 Flash playback will be used in Internet Explorer 9

-3 MP4 playback in HTML5 only supported on Windows.
+3 MP4 playback in HTML5 is not supported in Windows XP

-- AAC audio files.
-AAC is of high quality and supported by all browsers and devices.
+- AAC: AAC is of high quality and supported by all browsers and devices.

-- MP3 audio files.
-Though not as good in quality as AAC, MP3 is very widely used.
+- MP3: Though not as good in quality as AAC, MP3 is very widely used.
 Many existing audio libraries are encoded in MP3.

-- Vorbis audio files.
-Vorbis is royalty-free, but has limited browser and device support.
+- Vorbis: Vorbis is royalty-free, but has limited browser and device support.

 |Extension(s)||aac, m4a, f4a||mp3||ogg, oga|

 |Safari||html5, flash||html5, flash||-|